APPLICATION

 Ingredients

 The ingredient is sugar diluted in water, heated to a boiling point, and cooked until it reaches the appropriate concentration.
-The addition of an oil or emulsifier prevents agglomeration and eases the dispersion.
+The addition of an oil or emulsifier prevents agglomeration and eases dispersion.

 PROCESS